Table of contents

 While more buyers are active in the market, there is currently a shortage of good quality stock on the market - while house prices have been resilient, Melbourne rental rates are experiencing weaker conditions due to a higher supply of rental properties, and less demand.

-The increase in properties hitting the market this year has been met with strong demand, but is a contributor to slowing price growth, alongside affordability constraints and high interest rates.
+While the increase in properties hitting the market in Sydney this year has been met with strong demand, greater stock for sale has been a contributor to the sharp slowing of price growth, along with affordability constraints and the sustained higher interest rate environment.

 Brisbane

-The Brisbane’s housing market lifted 0.20% in September to reach a new peak, although the pace of growth has slowed.
+The Brisbane’s housing market lifted 0.28% in November to reach a new peak for Brisbane.

-Brisbane remained one of the strongest performing markets over the past year with home prices now 13.31% above September 2023 levels.
+Despite this, Brisbane remains one of the strongest-performing capital city markets over the past year, with home prices sitting 12.56% above November 2023 levels.

 Our on-the-ground experience at Metropole Brisbane shows that there is emerging strong demand from both home buyers and property investors for A-grade homes and investment-grade properties.

-However today, buying in such a market means you are likely buying at – or after – the peak of the market.
+However today, buying in such a market means you are likely buying near the peak of the market.

 I would be cautious about buying in many of the cheaper Perth suburbs where investors are buying at the current prices because they’ve run ahead of the broader market.